pranavisingh8/social-media-app/README.md

 ## Social Interaction
 Follow/unfollow buttons are implemented with appropriate logic to allow users to connect with others and build their social network.

-## Technologies Used
-Frontend: HTML, CSS, JavaScript (or framework like React, Vue, Angular)
-Backend: Node.js, Express.js, MongoDB (or other database)
-Authentication: JWT (JSON Web Tokens)
-Other libraries or tools you utilized (e.g., Bootstrap, Sass, etc.)

 ## Future Improvements
 Implement real-time notifications.
 Enhance user experience with more interactive features.